Advising Clients on Crossing a Land Border

 March 20, 2014

-Advising Clients on Crossing a Land BorderThis 90 minute audio seminar will be recorded live on March 20, 2014, from 2:00 pm-3:30 pm eastern time.
+Advising Clients on Crossing a Land BorderThis 90 minute audio seminar was presented live on March 20, 2014, from 2:00 pm-3:30 pm eastern time.

 Although the main port of entry for many visitors to this country is at a land border, many attorneys do not practice near one, have never visited one, and are otherwise unfamiliar with its procedures.
 Nevertheless, nearly all immigration attorneys have represented clients who have encountered troubles at a land border.
 Wouldn't it be nice to have a better idea what the border is like before advising a potential border crosser?
 Join our panel of experts as they provide an overview of crossing a land border.